 Approach 2: Anthropic Claude via API — Long-Context Narrative Generation

-Architecture pattern: A Python script (running as an Azure Function, Fabric notebook, or scheduled job) extracts data from the Power BI semantic model, formats it as structured CSV or JSON, sends it to the Claude API with a detailed system prompt defining the report format and tone, and writes the resulting narrative to Azure Blob Storage or a database table.
-Power BI displays the narrative, or it's delivered as a PDF attachment via Power Automate.
+Architecture pattern: A Python script runs as an Azure Function, Fabric notebook, or scheduled job.
+It extracts data from the Power BI semantic model and formats it as structured CSV or JSON.
+The script sends this data to the Claude API with a detailed system prompt that defines the report format and tone.
+Finally, it writes the resulting narrative to Azure Blob Storage or a database table.

 Use cases EPC Group has deployed:

-Governance consideration: Claude is accessed via API — data leaves your Azure tenant and goes to Anthropic's infrastructure.
-For HIPAA or FedRAMP workloads, EPC Group sanitizes PII before sending data to the Claude API and keeps all identifiable data within Azure.
-For non-regulated workloads, Anthropic's data retention policies (no training on API data) provide adequate protection.
+Governance consideration: Claude is accessed through an API.
+This means that data leaves your Azure tenant and goes to Anthropic's infrastructure.
+For HIPAA or FedRAMP workloads, EPC Group sanitizes PII before sending data to the Claude API.
+All identifiable data is kept within Azure.

 Approach 3: Python Visuals with Embedded ML Models